-Put-in-Bay has been a summer resort for more than 100 years.
-Today the island is a vibrant tourist resort complete with plenty of Put-in-Bay bars, restaurants, hotels, boating, fishing, a monument, caves and much more.
+Today the island is a vibrant tourist resort complete with plenty of Put-in-Bay bars, restaurants, Victorian hotels, boating, fishing, a Monument, caves, ice cream and so much more.
 For more information on the history of Put-in-Bay, we suggest you read Isolated Splendor by Robert Dodge where most of the information for this brief history page was obtained.
-Come visit the South Bass Island, or Put-in-Bay as it is better known, and see for yourself all the things to do on Put-in-Bay.
+Come visit South Bass Island, or Put-in-Bay as it is better known, and see for yourself all the things to do in Put-in-Bay.

 Who Was Commodore Perry?

-Commodore Oliver Hazard Perry (birth: August 23, 1785 death: August 23, 1819) was an officer in the United States Navy.
+Commodore Oliver Hazard Perry (birth: August 23, 1785 - death: August 23, 1819) was an officer in the United States Navy.
 He served in the War of 1812 against Great Britain and earned the nickname “Hero of Lake Erie” for leading American forces in the decisive naval victory at the Battle of Lake Erie.
 He is the namesake behind the Memorial.

 At his request during the War of 1812 he was given command of U.S. Naval forces on Lake Erie.
 He supervised the building of a small fleet at what is now Erie, Pennsylvania.
 On September 10, 1813 Perry’s fleet defended against an attacking British fleet at the Battle of Lake Erie.
 His battle report after victory is famous: “We have met the enemy and they are ours”.
 It made Put-in-Bay history.